jotvibfeng/cross-course-project-jotvibfeng/README.md

       </div>

 # How to run the project
-1. Clone the repo:
+Clone the repo: git clone git@github.com:jotvibfeng/Project_Exam1.git Install the dependencies:npm install
-git clone git@github.com/jotvibfeng/cross-course-project-jotvibfeng.git
-2. Install the dependencies:
-npm install
-If you running into an error during installation make sure you have downloaded node_module on your computer. you can use this link for how to download node_module: https://nodejs.org/en/learn/getting-started/how-to-install-nodejs
+To run the app, run the following commands: npm run start Install the dependencies: npm install If you running into an error during installation make sure you have downloaded node_module on your computer. you can use this link for how to download node_module: https://nodejs.org/en/learn/getting-started/how-to-install-nodejs

 # How to use the site
 The first thing you should do is try to purchase a product and test payment checkout which I think you will see is pretty well made.